What Is Health Insurance: How It Works, Costs and Types

 What Are the Benefits of Health Insurance?

 The main benefit of health insurance is that it can provide financial access to unexpected, often costly health procedures.
-According to the U.S. Department of Health & Human Services (HHS), treating a broken leg can cost up to $7,500, staying in a hospital for three days can rack up a $30,000 hospital bill and having a long-term condition like cancer can rack up thousands of dollars in treatments in a short amount of time.[7]
+According to the U.S. Department of Health & Human Services (HHS), treating a broken leg can cost up to $7,500, staying in a hospital for three days can rack up a $30,000 hospital bill and having a long-term condition like cancer can set you back hundreds of thousands of dollars in treatments.[9]

-Without health insurance, some individuals are unable to pay for the cost of expensive medical procedures out-of-pocket.
+Without health insurance, some individuals are unable to cover the cost of expensive medical procedures out of pocket.

 Do I Have To Renew My Health Insurance Policy Every Year?

-Generally, your health insurance policy will auto-renew for the following year if you do not make any changes, although your should always double-check with your health insurance provider.[8]
+If you have a Marketplace place, your health insurance policy should auto-renew for the following year if you do not make any changes.[11]
+If you’re insured through your employer, you should double-check your policy and ask your HR department for clarification.

 What Is the Average Cost of Health Insurance?